GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 An alternate method for attributing function to query sequences it to consider them as a collection of independently functioning protein folding domains.
 This is the approach used in the [HMMer](http://hmmer.org/) software, and the *Pfam*, *TIGRfam*, and *PANTHER* databases.
 In these analyses, the database consists not of individual sequences, but of Hidden Markov models built from a collection of proteins that share a common domain.
 These profiles build out a statistical map of the amino acid transitions (from position to position), variations (differences at a position), and insertions/deletions between positions in the domain across the different observations in the training database and apply these maps to the query data.

+These exercises will take place in the `8.gene_annotation/` folder.

 ---

 ### Annotating MAGs with against the *UniProt* database with *diamond*

 For this exercise we are going to use diamond for performing our annotation.
 We have chosen to use this tool because it is faster than BLAST, and usearch comes with licencing restrictions that make it hard to work with in a shared computing environment like NeSI.

-For this exercise we have created a diamond-compatible database from the 2018 release of the UniProt database
+For this exercise we have created a diamond-compatible database from the 2018 release of the UniProt database.

+For input files, we have copied the `predictions/` results from the previous gene prediction exercise over to `8.gene_annotation/predictions/` for these exercises.

 In general, diamond takes a simple pair of input files - the protein coding sequences we wish to annotate and the database we will use for this purpose.
 There are a few parameters that need to be tweaked for obtaining a useful output file, however.